OriBarGendel/OriBarGendel.github.io/index.md

 	When I finish this I will of course make everything, including tutorials and an account of my journey, public.
     I got into VMS through my father, who is a MicroVAX collector --- you are welcome to visit his museum's [website](https://microvax2.org/wp/) or the aforementioned [TARZAN](http://microvax2.dynv6.net).

-## Awards

--   June 2022: Merit award in the Academy in High-School Program.

 ---

 _01-JUNE-2024
-This HTML file was produced using [StackEdit](https://github.com/benweet/stackedit), with only a few manual tweaks.
-The style used was also tweaked a little, and it can be found [here](https://github.com/OriBarGendel/OriBarGendel.github.io).
+This HTML file was produced using [StackEdit](https://github.com/benweet/stackedit).
 The original Markdown file can be found [here](https://github.com/OriBarGendel/OriBarGendel.github.io)._